WHO WE ARE

 To reduce the stress on social service agencies and churches by providing co-ordination and support in the distribution of food

 To ensure that support and information are consistently available, to help guarantee the appropriateness of emergency programs

 To work with other groups towards a solution to the problem of poverty in Canada

 Other food banks, the Salvation Army, St. Paul’s United Church community suppers, Avondale United Church community suppers, Society of Saint Vincent de Paul, Faith Presbyterian Church community suppers.

 WHAT YOU NEED TO KNOW

 Anyone can contribute food to feed their hungry neighbours!

-At this point in time due to Covid-19, we are asking for gift cards purchased from the area grocery stores to help us stock our shelves.
 If you have a donation of non-perishable food for the Helping Hand Food Bank, you can drop it off at the food bank during our hours of operation.

 To avoid waste or rejection of your donation, please refrain from donating items past their expiry date, vitamins or over the counter medications (eg. Tylenol, cold medicine, etc.), home baked goods, or food prepared in a home environment (such as personally wrapped meats, opened food items, or food not in its original container/packaging).
 If the food being donated is something that you would not be willing to eat yourself or is past its best-before date, please consider donating something else.